aidrecabrera/c-lang/variables/variables.md

 }
 ```

-Your task is to identify and rectify the errors in the code on the right.
+Your task is to identify and rectify the errors in the code.
 Once corrected, the output window should display "Hello World."
 Let's ensure the variables align with the specified naming conventions.